-A limited number of peer-reviewed articles mention costs of HWTS systems, and only retail prices were mentioned.
-Retail price depend on the 5 parameters mentioned in the previous section and is the price eventually paid by the user.
-The retail price could be converted to the price per m3, when the potential amount of water that can be treated with one filter is known (see Fig. 13).
-This potential amount is dependent on the lifetime of the filter, the flowrate, the sustainability of the system, e.g. Reliable and sufficient information about this total potential amount is lacking.
-Therefore the retail price is mentioned separately from the price per m_1^3 water produced (see Table 1).
+Only a limited number of peer-reviewed articles mention costs of HWTS systems, and in general only retail prices were mentioned.
+Retail price depends on the four parameters mentioned in the previous section and is the price eventually paid by the user.
+The retail price could be converted to the price per m3, when the potential volume of water that can be treated with one filter is known (see Fig. 13).
+This potential volume is dependent on the lifetime of the filter, the flowrate, the sustainability of the system, etc. Reliable and sufficient information about this total potential volume is often lacking, therefore the retail price is mentioned separately from the price per m3 water produced (see Table 1).
+Also, subsidies are not included in the calculations as it would be an unfair comparison with unsubsidized HWTS systems.
+However, it is noted that subsidies compromise a realistic and omnipresent part of emerging water sectors in developing countries.
+In practically emerging water sectors, subsidies play a crucial and - at present - decisive role for NGOs to arrange donor projects where consumers pay a reduced and affordable price for water treatment devices (Stuurman et al., 2010).